tribalfs/sesl-androidx/README.md

    }
 }
 ```
 _Note: If you are sharing your project, it's best to save these credentials in a separate file that's excluded from version control and expose them as project properties.
-Alternatively, you can saved and access them as system env. variables._
+Alternatively, you can save and access them as system env. variables._

 #### 2. Add the specific modules you need to the _dependencies_ section of the app-level _build.gradle(.kts)_'s (replacing the equivalent Android Jetpack module, if any)